vigoo/vigoo.github.io/_posts/2014-05-16-introducing-bari.markdown

 * The developers want to use the full power of their *IDE*

-The main idea is to generate Visual Studio solutions and projects *on the fly* as needed, from a conceise *declarative*  build description.
+The main idea is to generate Visual Studio solutions and projects *on the fly* as needed, from a concise *declarative*  build description.
 I tried to optimize this build description for human readability.
 Let's see an example, a short section from **bari**'s own build definition: